crs4/omero.biobank/docs/dev_manual/modelling.rst

 when managing objects that wrap OMERO models:

 * def ``__preprocess_conf__``\ (self, conf): called when an object is created; it is used to automatically assign fields like a timestamp or a VID if the field is not specified in the object’s configuration or it can be used to validate object’s configuration.

-* def ``__update_constraints__``\ (self): called everytime an object’s field has been updated; it is used to automatically recalculate unique keys constraints.
+* def ``__update_constraints__``\ (self): called every time an object’s field has been updated; it is used to automatically recalculate unique keys constraints.

-* def ``__cleanup__``\ (self): it is called after an objects has been deleted; it is used to cleanup OMERO’s database or the graph after an object has been sucessfully deleted.
+* def ``__cleanup__``\ (self): it is called after an objects has been deleted; it is used to cleanup OMERO’s database or the graph after an object has been successfully deleted.
 PAY ATTENTION when overriding this function because this is the only one with an implementation in the OmeroWrapper class and it is used to remove nodes and edges from the graph engine when an object or an action has been deleted from OMERO.

 Unique keys creation
 ~~~~~~~~~~~~~~~~~~~~